Have, Ghana: Festival

-The Migratory Story of Have
+Migratory story

 Like the other tribesmen of the Ewe people, the people of Have migrated from Sudan, traveled through Ketu in the Niger, and lived in Notsie or Glime.
 Forced out by the tyranny and inhuman treatment of King Agorkorli, the Ewes escaped Notsie in the seventeenth century.
 During their flight, the Haveawo traveled westwards and first settled at Loglota in the Republic of Togo.
 They then moved to Havega, also in Togo, and later settled in Adaklu.
 Unfavorable circumstances, primarily, lack of good drinking water made them leave Adaklu and continued their journey westwards.
 They crossed the river Dayi and settled at Tsawegbe by the banks of the river.
 Later, they were attracted by the vibrant valley between the luxuriant mountain range and the river.
 This coupled with the presence of many springs from the mountain made them move nearer to the mountain, to settle in their present location.

-Have During the Colonial Era
+Colonial era

 Togoland became a German colony in 1885.
 Have, and all the surrounding villages lying in the valley between Weto and river Dayi and beyond to the Volta, were part of this colony.
 Kpeve, located about five miles away from Have was an important settlement, being the border town where the Gold Coast and Togoland shared boundary.

 Have, as a result of its leadership role during the allied military campaigns, was given the recognition as one of the seats of paramountcy by the surrounding villages of Tsoxo, Botoku, Tsrukpe, Wusuta, Goviefe, Woadze, Agate, Kpeve, Anfoeta, Hlefi, Bame, Todome, Etodome, Kpale, Nyagbo, Tafi and Logba.
 Consequently, Have became the center at which administrative instructions were given by colonial rulers.
 During the administration of Captain Mansfield, the then District Commissioner at Ho (Galenkutodzi) and later that of Captain Lily (based at Kpandu), Have became a sub-center at which all court cases were heard.
 The Fiaga of Have was empowered to adjudicate and preside over all court cases in the absence of the District Commissioners.
 He was also given the power to supervise the stamping of guns, selling of guns and gunpowder in the various communities.
 Some of the prominent paramount chiefs of Have during this era were Togbe Asiam, Togbe Agbale and Togbe Yaokuma.